Ecclesiastical heraldry: Ecclesiastical hat

-The ecclesiastical hat is a distinctive part of the achievement of arms of a Roman Catholic cleric.
+The ecclesiastical hat is a distinctive part of the achievement of arms of a Catholic cleric.
 This hat, called a galero, was originally a pilgrim's hat like a sombrero.
 It was granted in red to cardinals by Pope Innocent IV at the First Council of Lyon in the 13th century, and was adopted by heraldry almost immediately.
 The galero in various colors and forms was used in heraldic achievements starting with its adoption in the arms of bishops in the 16th century.
 In the 19th century the galero was viewed heraldically as specifically "Catholic", but the Public Register of Arms in Scotland show Roman Catholic, presbyterian Church of Scotland and Anglican Episcopalian clergy all using the wide brimmed, low crowned hat.
-The galero is ornamented with tassels (also called houppes or fiocchi) indicating the cleric's current place in the hierarchy; the number became significant beginning in the 16th century, and the meaning was fixed, for Catholic clergy, in 1832.
-A bishop's galero is green with six tassels on each side; the color originated in Spain where formerly a green hat was actually worn by bishops.
-A territorial abbot was equivalent to a bishop and used a green galero.
-An archbishop's galero is green but has ten tassels.
-Bishops in Switzerland formerly used ten tassels like an archbishop because they were under the immediate jurisdiction of the Holy See and not part of an archiepiscopal province.
-Both patriarchs and cardinals have hats with fifteen tassels.
-A cardinal's hat is red or scarlet while a patriarch who is not also a cardinal uses a green hat; the patriarch's tassels are interwoven with gold.
-Primates may use the same external ornaments as patriarchs.
+The galero is ornamented with tassels (also called houppes or fiocchi) indicating the cleric's current place in the hierarchy; the number became significant beginning in the 16th century, and the meaning was fixed, for Catholic clergy, in 1832: